(Disclosure: Some of the links below may be affiliate links)

 If you think you are spending too much time on Facebook or other social media platforms, this book is really for you!
 The same is true if you cannot spend five minutes without looking at your smartphone.

-Social media wants your attention
+Social media companies want your attention

-This is something fundamental that many people do not realize.
+It is something fundamental that many people do not realize.
 Big social media companies are building tools to increase the time you spend on their services.
 They have entire teams dedicated to making sure you spend as much time as possible on it.